Proton Perdana (second generation): Post-launch

 On 11 December 2013, the long anticipated second generation Proton Perdana was unveiled at an official ceremony in Putrajaya.
 It was officially badged simply as the Proton Perdana, but it has also been dubbed the New-look Proton Perdana by local media.
 The second generation Perdana has thus become the second Proton car after the Saga to use an existing nameplate.
 A total of 3,000 Perdanas are delivered on a staggered basis over two years to replace the old Perdanas in government service.

 Two versions of the Perdana were unveiled, namely 2.0 and 2.4 litre models.
-Additionally, three bespoke long-wheelbase editions have been produced for the former Prime Minister of Malaysia, Najib Razak, Muhyiddin Yassin and the Prime Minister of Turkey, Recep Tayyip Erdoğan, the latter of which is a left-hand drive unit and a celebratory gift in view of the 50th anniversary of Malaysia–Turkey relations.
-Only two long-wheelbase editions have been produced for exclusive use by the former Prime Minister of Malaysia, Najib Razak, Muhyiddin Yassin.
+Additionally, three bespoke long-wheelbase editions have been produced for the sixth Prime Minister of Malaysia, Najib Razak, Muhyiddin Yassin and the Prime Minister of Turkey, Recep Tayyip Erdoğan, the latter of which is a left-hand drive unit and a celebratory gift in view of the 50th anniversary of Malaysia–Turkey relations.
+Only two long-wheelbase editions have been produced for exclusive use by the sixth Prime Minister of Malaysia, Najib Razak, Muhyiddin Yassin.
 Second generation Proton Perdanas are powered by either Honda's 2.0L R20A3 I4 and 2.4L K24Z2 I4 engines.

 On 2 March 2014 at 00:01 MST, a convoy of second generation Proton Perdanas fitted with national and state flags were driven across the Penang Second Bridge during its opening ceremony, cueing the national anthem.

-On 18 April 2014, during a two-day bilateral visit to Turkey, Malaysian Prime Minister Najib Razak presented a new Proton Perdana limousine to Turkish Prime Minister Recep Tayyip Erdoğan as a celebratory gift marking the 50th anniversary of Malaysia–Turkey relations.
+On 18 April 2014, during a two-day bilateral visit to Turkey, Malaysian sixth Prime Minister Najib Razak presented a new Proton Perdana limousine to Turkish Prime Minister Recep Tayyip Erdoğan as a celebratory gift marking the 50th anniversary of Malaysia–Turkey relations.
 Uniquely, this specific Perdana is a left-hand drive (LHD) example, and is thus far the only known all-new Proton Perdana to be exported out of Malaysia.
 Additionally, Turkey has historically been a strong market for Proton, and the company plans to introduce the new Prevé and Suprima S models in the country by 2014.

 Around 3,000 units of the first phase, second generation Perdana was produced to replace the ageing first generation Perdana fleet in use by civil servants and government officials.

 At around mid-2015, at least one prototype of the P4-90B had been completed.
 Mahathir Mohamad, the chairman of Proton, has made mention that an unnamed aircraft company with the capacity to design cars has also been enlisted in the P4-90B's development.
 Additionally, it is speculated that Mahathir has in his possession a P4-90B prototype, which he has been evaluating personally.

 It was reported that Mahathir had exported his personal Perdana to the UK to contribute to R&D efforts to create an electric vehicle.
 Instead, it was reported to be found in an unused building in Surrey, UK.